nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

     > echo -n 'bar' | base64
     YmFy
     ```

-2. In order to make the credential available to NGINX Cluster Connector, create a Kubernetes secret by creating a file named `nms-basic-auth.yaml` with the following content, using the base64 representation of the username and password obtained in step 1:
+2. In order to make the credential available to NGINX Cluster Connector, we need to create a Kubernetes secret.
+Copying the following content to a text editor, and fill in the username and password under `data`, with base64 representation of the username and password obtained in step 1:
     ```
     apiVersion: v1
     kind: Secret